Skip to main content

 SkillDescription

-/manage-delegatesMonitor delegate health and manage registration tokens
+/manage-delegatesMonitor delegate health and manage tokens

 SkillDescription

-/analyze-costsCloud cost analysis, optimization recommendations, and anomaly detection (CCM)
+/analyze-costsCloud cost analysis and optimization (CCM)

-/security-reportSecurity vulnerability reports, SBOMs, and compliance status (SCS/STO)
+/security-reportVulnerability reports, SBOMs, compliance (SCS/STO)

-/dora-metricsDORA metrics and engineering performance insights (SEI)
+/dora-metricsDORA metrics and engineering performance (SEI)

-/chaos-experimentCreate and run chaos engineering experiments
+/chaos-experimentCreate and run chaos experiments

-/scorecard-reviewService maturity scorecards and compliance checks (IDP)
+/scorecard-reviewService maturity scorecards (IDP)

-/audit-reportAudit trails and compliance reports for SOC2, GDPR, and HIPAA
+/audit-reportAudit trails and compliance reports

 /create-policyCreate OPA governance policies for supply chain security